Murong Huang: Prince of Yan

-In 340, Murong Han, who had fled to the Yuwen after the Duan were defeated but who had subsequently been mistrusted and mistreated by the Yuwen, agreed to return under Murong Huang's command, and he fled back to Liaodong.
+In 340, Murong Han, who had fled to the Yuwen after the Duan were defeated but who had subsequently been mistrusted and mistreated by the Yuwen, agreed to return under Murong Huang's command, and returned to Liaodong.
 Murong Huang gave him a military command.

 In 341, Murong Huang moved his capital from Jicheng to a newly built city, Longcheng (龍城, in modern Zhaoyang, Liaoning).

-In 344, Murong Huang, with Murong Han as his deputy, attacked Yuwen, greatly defeating it and forcing its chief Yuwen Yidougui (宇文逸豆歸) to flee.
+In 344, Murong Huang, with Murong Han as his deputy, attacked Yuwen, defeating it and forcing its chief Yuwen Yidougui (宇文逸豆歸) to flee.
 The Former Yan forces forcibly moved the Yuwen tribe south and merged them into Former Yan's own population.
 Later that year, Murong Huang, still apprehensive of Murong Han's abilities, forced him to commit suicide.

 In 345, Murong Huang stopped using Jin's era names—which is viewed by some as the sign of Former Yan's formal independence.

-In 348, Murong Huang grew ill and died.
+In October 348, Murong Huang grew ill and died.
 He was succeeded by his son Murong Jun.